algolia/demo-team-hackathon-demo/README.md

 ## Introduction

 "Algolia Reveal" is a project conceived and developed within an ambitious timeframe of less than one day during our internal Hackathon.
+The code might not be perfect or optimise in that regard

 Our demonstration offers a hands-on experience that allows developers to: